CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

    ![](./media/ss-60.png)

-1. Now, select the file and add the following code snipet to configure the tool.
+1. Now, select the file and add the following code snippet to configure the tool.

    ```python
    import os